 From teacups to toboggans, there are amusement parks here for all ages:

 Alton Towers, Staffordshire and Thorpe Park, SurreyWe’re kicking off with a double whammy of attractions you must have on a list of the top 10 UK theme parks:

 Alton Towers, covers all bases for all ages.
 For the boldest of teenagers there’s classic rides like Rita and Oblivion.
 Tiny tots can enjoy CBeebies Land, where they can see Furchester Hotel Live or take a ride on the Go Jetters Vroomster Zoom.
 After a busy day exploring the park, you can even calm down with Iggle Piggle on the In the Night Garden Magical Boat Ride.

 Best for: Families with toddlers, teenagers or a mix of ages

-Thorpe Park, provides equally brilliant thrills.
+If you love big thrills, Thorpe Park is equally deserving of a spot on the list of the best theme parks in the UK.
 Ages 4+ can laugh through Angry Birds 4D, with immersive special effects.
 Big kids can brave The Swarm, Saw and Stealth – one of Europe’s fastest roller coasters.
 It also has a fabulous water play area, Amity Beach (water and play = always popular with toddlers) and a whole section of rides for smaller children.

 Best for: Families and adrenaline junkies alike

-Best for: children ages 3-12 and serious Legophiles
+Best for: Mini builders aged 3-12 and serious Legophiles